wildit/dpl-provision/README.md

 # DPL Digital Preservation Lab

 DPL (digital preservation lab) turns a fresh Ubuntu installation into a fully configured environment for various digital preservation tasks.
 DPL has been developped for teaching and experimenting.
-I use it for teaching/workshops as well as for setting up fresh workstations for digital preservation/digital intelligence.
+I use it for teaching/workshops as well as for setting up workstations for digital preservation/digital intelligence.

 To set up DPL you need a Ubuntu 24.04 installation, then run